Mall Scavenger Hunt Ideas: 40+ Games & Activities for Shoppers

 Q: Do we need permission from the mall?

 A: It's always best to notify management, especially if your group is large (15+).
 Most malls are accommodating with advance notice.
+Some may ask for a small registration or require you to stay in certain areas.

 Q: How many people should be on a team?

 A: Teams of 4-6 work best.
 Smaller teams move faster; larger teams allow more interaction but can get chaotic.
+Consider the venue size and age of participants when deciding.

 Q: Can we do a mall scavenger hunt during holiday season?

 A: Absolutely!
 Holiday decorations, seasonal stores, and festive crowds add to the fun.
 Just expect more foot traffic and adjust your time limit accordingly.
+Winter holidays are particularly popular.

 Q: What if a store we planned for is closed?

 A: Always have 3-4 backup tasks ready.
 Create flexibility in your challenge list so teams can adapt if needed.
+Some stores have limited hours, especially on certain days.

 Q: How do we prevent cheating?